 Noah Donnell-Kilmer has accepted a position in FoodCorps to work in their Garden School Foundation.

-Dylan Sittig will be attending UCLA in Fall 2014.
+Dylan Sittig will be attending UCLA Planning in Fall 2014.

 Clara Wheatley-Schaller is a paid fellow at the 40-week Conservation Corp working at the Parks Opportunity Program, a welfare-to-work transitional employment program, with the NYC Parks Department.
 She and other fellows meet as a group about once a week for professional development, roundtables with government officials and leaders in nonprofits, and tours of parkland and other city properties.

-Nolan Borgman received the CORO Foundaton Fellowship and French Government Teaching Assistantship.
+Nolan Borgman is currently the Transportation Planner at the Los Angeles County Metropolitan Transportation Authority (MTA).
+He is a recipient of the CORO Foundaton Fellowship and French Government Teaching Assistantship.
+(Spring 2014)

 Asia Canady received the California Senate Fellowship.

 Morgan Flake is a recipient of Davis Project for Peace working on her proposed project “Education and Empowerment Program” to increase the motivation and preparation of pregnant and parenting teens to pursue higher education and careers.
 The project also attempts to empower both the mentors and “mentees” to gain skills, become leaders in their communities, and impart the value of education upon the young children these mothers are raising as part of an effort to rise above generational poverty.

 Kevin Hom is currently working with the United Food and Commercial Workers union, Local 770.
 Previously, he worked with the Unite/Here Local 11 Union in the boycott division.
 (Spring 2014)